mcbookshelf/bookshelf/modules/bs.string/README.md

 # 🔠 Bookshelf String

-This module allows you to easily manage strings in Minecraft.
+This datapack allows you to easily manage and transform strings in Minecraft.

 For more details and usage examples, check out the Bookshelf [documentation](https://docs.mcbookshelf.dev/en/latest/modules/string.html).

 ## 📖 About Bookshelf